isiahmeadows/mithril.js/design/rationale.md

 1. It's relatively light sugar, and the only thing synthetic about it is bringing a consistent interface between components and events - the rest of the overhead is just for supporting multiple receivers.
 2. I explain this at length in [the event documentation](core/events.md#why-change-the-event-receiver-model).

-## Making the main bundle heavy with even more batteries included
+## Making the main package heavy with even more batteries included

 Mithril is primarily a front-end framework.
 You're literally gaining nothing in bundle size by installing everything all at once.
 Plus, it's one dependency and you have it all, instead of 15 different dependencies just to get started.
 Mithril already has historically baked a lot into the core distribution: